Enabling someone you trust to make decisions for you, or act on your behalf

 Alternatively, the donor can state it will only apply where the donor has lost mental capacity in the opinion of a medical practitioner.

-A Lasting Power Of Attorney Health and Welfare covers decisions relating to an individual’s day-to-day well-being.
+A Health and Welfare Lasting Power Of Attorney covers decisions relating to an individual’s day-to-day well-being and personal welfare.
 The attorney may only act once the donor lacks mental capacity to make the decision in question.
 The types of decisions covered might include where the donor lives and decisions concerning medical treatment.

 3) The option to provide authority to give or refuse consent for life-sustaining treatment